citrusvanilla/multiplewavetracking_cpp/README.md

 ![Tracking Waves](http://i.imgur.com/OT51ZTr.jpg)

 We can take advantage of two assumptions about waves that eliminate our reliance on traditional sample-based tracking methologies and their associated probabilistic components.
 The first is that waves are highly periodic in arrival and therefore will not exhibit occlusion or superimposition.
 The second assumption is about the wave's dynamics; specifically, that a wave's movement can be desribed by its displacement orthogonal to the axis along which the wave was first identified in the video sequence.
 These two assumptions allow us to confidently define a search region in the next frame using just a center-of-mass estimate in the current frame, and reduces our search space for the wave's position in successive frames to a search along one dimension.
 The reduction in dimensionality of the search space allows us to cheaply and exhaustively search for a global position that describes our tracked wave in successive frames.
 We do not need to rely on sample-based tracking methods that are susceptible to drift and/or suboptimal identifications.

+The tracking routine also manages multiple representations of the same wave through the merging of these multiple sections into one object, as a wave can be constructed of many disparate contours.

 ### Recognition